 The lines at the Catacombs are very long and are known to make people wait for up to 3 hours.
-Skip the line to the Paris Catacombs and discover a darker side to the “City of Lights.”
+Therefor, skip those lines at the Catacombs and spend more time discovering a darker side of the “City of Lights.”
 Descend beneath the streets of Paris and listen to the commentary from your informative audio guide, available in multiple languages.
 Buy the cheapest Skip The Line Catacombs Tickets with audio guide here!
 Save time & get in faster!

 Background Info Catacombs Paris

 Catacombs of Paris form a famous collection of underground cemeteries under the French capital.
 In different locations, it holds the remains of more than six million Parisians in a small part of a tunnel network built to consolidate Paris’ ancient stone mines.

 Since the creation, the Catacombs have aroused curiosity.
 The origin of the Paris Catacombs goes back to the end of the 18th century.
 For this reason, the name of ‘Catacombs’ was given in reference to the Catacombs of Rome, a name originally given to an ancient cemetery.

 - Our Skip The Line Tours to Paris’s mysterious, dark and hidden underground world includes priority access to parts of the Catacombs not open to the general public.

 - Although the catacombs offered space to bury the dead, they presented disadvantages to building structures; because the catacombs are directly under the Paris streets, large foundations cannot be built and cave-ins have destroyed buildings.
 For this reason, there are few tall buildings in this area.